Beating a Traffic Ticket Without a Lawyer

 Cancellation – This is where the penalty notice has been issued in error, so you don’t have to pay the fine and demerit points are cancelled.
 The incident will not be appear on your traffic record.

-The SDRO follows a set of guidelines when undertaking a review.
+A set of guidelines are followed when a review is being undertaken.
 It’s best to be aware of them before submitting your application, so you understand what to focus on.

 A clean driving record of at least 10 years is one of the major factors taken into account during a review.
 Interstate licences can be considered, but international ones can’t.